ExtendRealityLtd/Tilia.Interactions.Controllables.Unity/Documentation/HowToGuides/CreatingASlider/README.md

 ### Step 6

-Select the `Slider -> Interactions.LinearJointDrive` GameObject from the Unity Hierarchy and on the `Linear Drive Facade` component set the following properties to:
+Select the `Slider -> Interactions.LinearJointDrive` GameObject from the Unity Hierarchy window and on the `Linear Drive Facade` component set the following properties to:

 * Move To Target Value: `checked`
 * Target Value: `0`